30 Interesting Websites That Use WordPress as a CMS 2023

 The website of this French aviation company has a technical feel to it.

-The full-width image at the top is placed in a kind of streamlined frame, with the menu placed in the wider portion.
+The full-width image at the top is placed in a streamlined frame, with the menu placed in the wider portion.
 Below the full-width image of the aircraft, the remainder of the website sports a boxed layout which contains small images, web TV and a boxed footer.View Live Page

 Baked Cod, Half Chicken and Sliced Ham are all temptingly advertised as full meals in the slider of the website of Boston Market.